 Why Are Animal Characters So Effective for Emotional Learning?

+Emotional learning is taught through observation, as well.
 Children do not learn emotional skills best through instruction alone.

 They learn through observation, connection, and safe exploration.

 Animal characters uniquely combine all three.
+Watch this video for more information

 This is why stories featuring animals consistently outperform direct teaching when it comes to helping children understand emotions—and why structured approaches like VNEC (Visual Narrative Emotional Comprehension) amplify that impact.